olegkrivtsov/using-zf3-book-samples/purephp/README.md

 You need to have Apache 2.4 HTTP server and PHP v.5.6 or later.

-Download the sample to some directory (it can be your home dir or `/var/www/html`).
+Download the sample to your Apache document root directory (for example, `/var/www/html`).

 Now you should be able to see the sample website by visiting the link "http://localhost/".